 What options are available for payment?
 When should I pay for medical treatment?

 We work with you to ensure you understand the cost of your child's care.
 Our experienced staff can help you understand what charges and anticipated for our services, and work with you to facilitate payment in advance of consultation, whether through international insurance, self-payment, or Embassy/Government sponsorship.
 Our team has extensive experience and helping families through this process.

-There are three ways a patient may pay for healthcare services at Children's Hospital of Pittsburgh of UPMC:
+There are three ways a patient may pay for healthcare services at UPMC Children's Hospital of Pittsburgh:

 Will I have an assigned interpreter for my entire stay?

-The International Services Department will provide you with interpretation services during your stay at Children's Hospital of Pittsburgh of UPMC.
+The International Services Department will provide you with interpretation services during your stay at UPMC Children's Hospital of Pittsburgh.
 This service is provided through qualified medical interpreters at no cost to you.

 In an effort to ensure quality care and a thorough experience at CHP, our interpreters are and extension of the staff that will be caring for you and your family.
 We assign you an interpreter for your entire stay; however, to ensure that your interpretation needs are always met, and that we continue to provide you with an exceptional experience at Children's Hospital, we will also introduce you to a secondary interpreter who will assist if your primary interpreter is unavailable.